Donald F. Tibbs

 Professor Tibbs came to the law school from Southern University Law Center, where he was an assistant professor of law and director of the Institute for Civil Rights and Justice.
 Previously, he was a lecturer in the Department of Criminal Justice at the University of North Carolina at Charlotte, in the School of Justice Studies and the Department of African American Studies at Arizona State University and in the Department of Criminal Justice at Central Piedmont Community College in Charlotte.

+Tibbs is the co-author of "Hip Hop and the Law," a compilation of essays published in 2015 that complement a course and lecture series he developed in 2012.
 The author of “From Black Power to Prison Power: The Making of Jones v.
-North Carolina Prisoners' Labor Union,” (Palgrave MacMillan 2012), his publications include “The Jena Six and Black Punishment: Law and Raw Life in the Domain of Non-Existence,” in the Seattle Journal for Social Justice, “Peeking Behind the Iron Curtain: How Law ‘Works’ Behind Prison Walls,” in the Southern California Interdisciplinary Law Journal and "Who Killed Oscar Grant?: A Legal Eulogy of the Cultural Logic of Black Hyper-Policing in the Post-Civil Rights Era" in the Southern University Journal of Race, Gender and Poverty.
+North Carolina Prisoners' Labor Union,” (Palgrave MacMillan 2012), his publications also include “The Jena Six and Black Punishment: Law and Raw Life in the Domain of Non-Existence,” in the Seattle Journal for Social Justice, “Peeking Behind the Iron Curtain: How Law ‘Works’ Behind Prison Walls,” in the Southern California Interdisciplinary Law Journal and "Who Killed Oscar Grant?: A Legal Eulogy of the Cultural Logic of Black Hyper-Policing in the Post-Civil Rights Era" in the Southern University Journal of Race, Gender and Poverty.

 Professor Tibbs was chosen by graduating students to receive the Dean Jennifer L. Rosato Excellence in the Classroom Award in 2011 and in 2013.